submitted by O Kosmos on 20.11.2005

 Cover Page, and page 19/5

-When Constantine and Evangelia Tzortzopoulos were growing up in the Kytherian village of Karavas, never in their wildest dreams could they have imagined that they would become husband and wife, migrate to Australia, and thai their son George (born and raised in’ Gilgandra NSW, educated at UNSW , and resident of Waverley Municipality for the past 25 years) would design a flag that would become accepted as the Beaches Flag in their new country!
+When Constantine and Evangelia Tzortzopoulos were growing up in the Kytherian village of Karavas, never in their wildest dreams could they have imagined that they would become husband and wife, migrate to Australia, and that their son George (born and raised in Gilgandra NSW, educated at UNSW , and resident of Waverley Municipality for the past 25 years) would design a flag that would become accepted as the Beaches Flag in their new country!

 It was in fact last month, on July 29, that George C. Poulos received notification from Councillor Paul Pearce, Mayor of Waverley that Council had adopted the rec~ommendation of the Committee for a Waverley Council Beaches Flag and that our compatriot’s design had been accepted.
 The flag - which is the result of 14 months of research and design - had its national and international debut during the Sun City to Surf where it featured prominently throughout the race on the Channel 10 coverage.
 Since then the flag

 - denoting the beaches of Bondi, Bronte and Tamarama and created by George Poulos with the assistance of Joe Bollen of Bollen Design Turramurra - can be seen flying at numerous locations around Bondi Beach including all 25 flag poles along the centre of Campbell Parade.
 This will constitute the longest continuous public display of an Australian ensign which is not the incumbent flag of Australia, in Australian history.
+[The array of flags was captured forever during the "shooting" of the movie Looking for Alibrandi*.
+The flags feature (incidentally) in a number os scenes in that movie.]

 Speaking to Young World, George Poulos (who describes himself as a vexillologist, iconographer and vexillographer) mentioned that it was back in 1974 that he had visited Bondi Beach for the first time “and instantly I decided that this was the only place in the world where I wanted to live.
 I moved to Bondi Road in the same year - bought a home unit in Ramsgate Avenue, Bondi Beach in 1978, with wife Lorraine; and we bought a house in Eastern Avenue, Dover Heights in 1993.
 I have lived and worked in Waverley for a quarter of a century.
 I have always been attracted by the very deep sense of community that exists in the Bondi area.
 It has always reminded me of the deep sense of community that existed in the small NSW country town, Gilgandra, where I was born and schooled.
 By contrast I have found a weaker or non-existent sense of community in many other parts of Sydney I have lived in or visited over the years.”